Ultra high order cumulants and quantitative CLT for polynomials in Random Matrices: Upper bounds for the cumulants

 In this section, we consider general Wigner matrices with subexponential entries.
-As shown in Example \ref{Example: Order of Wigner case} at the end of the section, in the Wigner case the $N$-order of the cumulants is distinct from the Gaussian case in general.
+As shown in Example \ref{Example: Order of Wigner case} at the end of the section, in the Wigner case the $N$-order of the cumulants is different from the Gaussian case in general.
 More specifically, we show that the order of the $N$-factor in the cumulant bound is $N^{1-r/2}$, which is square root of the order in the Gaussian case.
-As explained in the proof strategy of Section \ref{Subsection: Proof strategy}, our main idea is to reduce the proof of the Wigner case to the Gaussian case.